Battle of El Herri: Zaian counterattack

 The return to Khénifra was initially hampered by attacks by small groups of tribesmen who were beaten off, but discovered the relatively small number of troops in the French column.
 Word was passed to others and soon a force, estimated at 5,000 by the French, was assembled.
 These men consisted of almost the entire Zaian tribe and elements of the Mrabtin, Aït Harkat, Aït Ischak and Aït Ichkern (the latter, seeing the French falling back, had changed allegiance once more).
 Zaian tactics were to harass the flanks and rear of the column and to occupy any convenient high ground for sniping attacks.
 The French found they could not move in safety without heavy covering fire from the artillery, which was reduced in effectiveness by the dispersed positions of the Zaian tribesmen and their use of cover.
 Hammou's nephew, Moha ou Akka, led a force of several thousand tribesmen around the French to cut off their route back to Khénifra.

 At this point Laverdure ordered one company of his Senegalese infantry to leave the column to accompany a convoy of wounded soldiers to Khénifra.
 Many of his other troops, seeing the Senegalese leaving, broke ranks and followed in panic.
 Laverdure attempted to continue his withdrawal but, just having crossed the Chbouka river, his rearguard was surrounded and attacked repeatedly from all sides, being quickly overrun.
 The gun batteries soon suffered the same fate, their crews also being killed.
 The Zaian assembled on the ridges surrounding the remaining French troops, who had formed a defensive square, before launching a final attack with "several thousand" men.
 This attack lasted just a few minutes and, after a desperate struggle, the square was broken and the remainder of the column was wiped out.
 The Zaian chased down and killed any of the survivors who attempted to hide in the scrub.

 The wounded and their escort struggled into Khénifra at about noon, narrowly outpacing the Zaian who had stopped to loot the bodies of the French dead.
 These men, numbering 171 men and five officers wounded and 426 men and five officers able bodied, were the only French survivors of the battle.
 A total of 623 French troops had died, along with at least 182 of the Zaian.
 French losses amounted to 218 Algerian or Tunisian Tirailleurs, 210 French soldiers and 33 French officers, 125 Senegalese Tirailleurs and 37 Moroccan Goums killed.
 The French officers suffered the highest casualty rate of any group with 90% of them being killed or wounded (including Laverdure who died in the final attack); four of the five unwounded officers belonged to the cavalry.
-Around 65% of the entire force had been killed or wounded and the French were forced to abandon 4 machine guns, 630 small arms, 62 horses, 56 mules, all of their artillery and camping equipment and much of their personal belongings.
+Around 65% of the entire force had been killed or wounded and the French were forced to abandon 4 machine guns, 630 small arms, 62 horses, 56 mules, and all of their artillery; plus camping equipment and personal belongings.
 Hammou took much of this with him when he escaped to the mountains of the Middle Atlas.